simbrain/simbraindocs/src/docs/network/updateLogic.md

 However, in practice, it's often not needed, because relevant subnetworks already update in this way.

-Currently only neurons are updated using priority update.
+Currently priority is only used for neuron update.
 If there is a demand for other items (in particular neuron arrays) to be updated using priority based update it will be added.
 When priority-based update is used, `Buffered Update` should be removed fro the update list, and all other groups, arrays, etc must be manually updated.

 # Neuron Groups and Subnetworks

-Neuron groups and [subnetworks](subnetworks/subnetworks.html) have their own customized update functions.
-For example, feedforward networks [link] update the input nodes first, then hidden layers in sequence, then  output nodes.
-Neuron collections don't have custom update.
+Neuron groups and [subnetworks](subnetworks) have their own customized update functions.
+For example, [feedforward](subnetworks/feedForward.html) networks update the input nodes first, then hidden layers in sequence, then  output nodes.
+[Neuron collections](neurongroups/index.html#neuron-collections) don't have custom update.
+[Hopfield](subnetworks/hopfield.html) networks have three kinds of update, including stochastic update where a random node is selected for update each iteration.

 # Update Rules Operate on Scalar Data